-I am a Licensed Associate Counselor and Certified Clinical Trauma Professional with training in Eye Movement Desensitization and Reprocessing (EMDR).
+I am a Licensed Professional Counselor and Certified Clinical Trauma Professional with training in Eye Movement Desensitization and Reprocessing (EMDR).
 I earned my MA in Counseling from Ottawa University, with a concentration in the treatment of trauma, abuse and deprivation, and my BA from Colgate University in New York.
 I’m also the ghostwriter of a book on trauma by J. Eric Gentry, founder of the International Association of Trauma Professionals and vice president of the Arizona Trauma Institute.
-Dr. Gentry and I are currently collaborating on a book for professional and personal caregivers on the treatment of compassion fatigue.

 My therapy career began at Psychological Counseling Services LTD, a nationally recognized provider of intensive outpatient therapy programs.
 I’ve also had the privilege of counseling adults, children, families and couples at Catholic Charities and working as a school counselor at St. Agnes Parochial School in Phoenix.
-Currently, I work under the direct supervision of Roxanne R. Domek, PLLC, who has more than 25 years of experience counseling individuals and families in South Dakota and the Phoenix area.
 But I believe my greatest assets are my broad life experience and the deep and instinctive sense of empathy I bring to others.

 As a child, I traveled the globe with my family as a “state department brat,” so I understand the challenges children and families face as they contend with change and disruption in their lives.
 I’m a wife and mother with a 30-year marriage and two grown children, so I’m all too familiar with the pleasures and pangs that arise when one’s children leave the nest.
 After a successful career as a marketing executive, I launched and ran my own business for more than 20 years before deciding to pursue my long-held dream of becoming a professional counselor, so I appreciate and understand the challenges one faces in making a midlife career change.